franko/gsl-shell/doc/source/integ.rst

-      In most case it shoud be a table of two values of the form ``{a, b}`` that indicates the extrema of integration. ``a`` should be numerical values or the string ``-inf`` to indicate that the integral should be extended over a semi-infinite interval.
+      In most case it shoud be a table of two values of the form ``{a, b}`` that indicates the extrema of integration. ``a`` should be numerical values or the string ``-inf`` to indicate that the integral should be extended indefinetely over the negative semi-axis.
 The integral will be in this case:

       .. math::
           \int_{-\infty}^b f(x) \textrm{d}x

       The parameter ``b`` can be also ``+inf`` to perform an integration over the semi-infinite positive interval.
-You can also set both ``a`` and ``b`` can to infinity.
+You can also set both ``a`` and ``b`` to infinite values.

       If points contains more that two values the intermediate values will be considered as singular points and a special algorithm, QAGP, will be used.